deltaswapio/deltaswap/node/pkg/watchers/README.md

-# Guidelines / Skeleton for guardian watcher
+# Guidelines / Skeleton for phylax watcher

-All of the watchers in the guardian should be written similarly so that if one understands the structure and function of one watcher, then that knowledge is directly applicable to the other watchers.
+All of the watchers in the phylax should be written similarly so that if one understands the structure and function of one watcher, then that knowledge is directly applicable to the other watchers.
 If a bug is found in one watcher, it should be fairly simple to see if that bug exists in the other watchers.
 To that end this document intends to give guidelines for a watcher written in go.

 ### Responsibilities of a watcher: